 Cover crops are close-growing plants sown to cover bare ground in between plantings of vegetables.
-They are usually not harvested.
+They are usually not harvested or edible, but some can be.
 They are planted to improve soil quality and to provide other benefits to the garden ecosystem.